 - Teaching POV: Another way to position your blog is to focus on sharing your point of view on what it’s like to be a teacher.

-- Teaching Career Advice: On your blog, you can also share knowledge and advice with those who are considering joining the teaching profession.
+- Teaching Career Advice: Educational blogs for teachers sharing knowledge and advice with those who are considering joining the teaching profession.

 - Teaching Style and Strategies: Alternatively, you can use your blog as a vehicle to share effective teaching strategies for the classroom.